kay-af/paperfold_list/README.md

 )
 ```

-If you want to use a builder pattern, you can instantiate the list like this:
+To use a builder pattern, instantiate the list like this:

 ```dart
 PaperfoldList.builder(